Medicago arborea

-Medicago arborea is a flowering plant species in the pea and bean family Fabaceae.
+Medicago arborea is a flowering plant species in the pea and bean family, Fabaceae.
 Common names include moon trefoil, shrub medick, alfalfa arborea, and tree medick.
-It is native to several Mediterranean Basin countries – Spain and the Balearic Islands, Italy including and Sardinia and Sicily, Greece including Crete and the East Aegean Islands, and Turkey.
-It primarily grows on rocky shores among shrubby vegetation.
-It forms a symbiotic relationship with the bacterium Sinorhizobium meliloti, which is capable of nitrogen fixation.
-It is the only member of the genus Medicago which is used as an ornamental.
-M. arborea is sometimes misidentified as Cytisus, which it resembles.

 Description

-The shrub is 1–4 m high and wide and is pale yellow in colour.
-Its stems are erect and terete while its stipules are triangular and are 5–8 mm in height.
-Its petioles are 2–4 cm long with obovate to obcordate leaflets.
-Flowers are scattered 6-10 racemes and are 2–2.5 cm long with axillar peduncles which are 3–5 cm.
-The corolla is of orange colour and is 12–15 mm.
-Bracts are 2 mm long while its pedicels are 5 mm long.
-Its legume is coiled in 0.5 to 1.5 spirals which are 12–15 mm wide and are pubescent at the center.
+The shrub is 1-4 m high and wide and is pale yellow in colour.
+Its stems are erect and terete while its stipules are triangular and 5-8 mm long.
+Its petioles are 2-4 cm long with obovate to obcordate leaflets.

+Flowers are scattered in 6–10 racemes and are 2-2.5 cm long with axillar peduncles which are 3-5 cm.
+The corolla is of orange colour and is 12-15 mm.
+The bracts are 2 mm long while its pedicels are 5 mm long.
+Its legume is coiled in 0.5 to 1.5 spirals which are 12-15 mm wide and are pubescent at the center.
 The seeds are 4 mm long.

+M. arborea is sometimes misidentified as Cytisus, which it resembles.